Breathing Health Resources

 - National Institute of Health’s National Cancer Institute (NIH): Information about secondhand smoke and how it causes cancer.

-At Inogen, we know that breathing health management requires regular maintenance.
-If you struggle with your breathing health, we can help you find the breathing health guidelines that are best for you and your respiratory issues.
-Talk to your doctor, and contact us for more information about maintaining your respiratory health.
+If you struggle with your breathing health, talk to your doctor or healthcare team to help you find the breathing health guidelines that are best for you and your respiratory issues.
+Contact Inogen for information about maintaining your respiratory health.